deranker1/Devasc_Skills/README.md

 * If you can't access jupyter via chromium based browser, try firefox
 * If Python IDLE gets errors when trying to run code, check the python versions and make sure they match

 ### Task 2: Explore Python development tools and REST APIs

-Start by setting up your DEVASC-LABVM and get it up and running.
+* Start by setting up your DEVASC-LABVM and get it up and running.
+* If not yet completed, see task 1
+* Explore REST APIs with School Library API
+  * Go to the School Library Documentation page by opening the chromium browser
+  *

 ### Task 3: Github Skills

-Start by setting up your DEVASC-LABVM and get it up and running.
+* Start by setting up your DEVASC-LABVM and get it up and running.
+* If not yet completed, see task 1.

 ### Task 4: Webex teams API

-Start by setting up your DEVASC-LABVM and get it up and running.
+* Start by setting up your DEVASC-LABVM and get it up and running.
+* If not yet completed, see task 1.
+*